cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 9.2.6 =
+Fixed all the deprecated jQuery

+= 9.2.5 =
+Added support for Facebook Enhanced Catalog feeds Added the Adtribes.io APP ID to Facebook feeds
+Renamed the Facebook channel name in drop-downs
+Tested for compatibility with Wordpress 5.6
+Tested for compatibility with WooCommerce 4.8

+= 9.2.4 =
+Removed Google Shopping shipping regions for Canada and France as those are no longer supported by Google

+= 9.2.3 =
+Skroutz variation products that are out of stock are no longer added as an attribute value to the parent product (such as size / colour)

+= 9.2.2 =
+Solved a PHP warning notification that showed on the manage feeds page when a user did not create any WooCommerce custom attributes
+Solved a Facebook pixel price localization issue for the AddToCart and Purchase event

+= 9.2.1 =
+Fixed an issue where when no tax rates where defined the plugin showed a PHP warning when processing bundled products

+= 9.2.0 =
+Option cron_projects set to autoload no as there is no need to have it autoloaded

 = 9.1.9 =
 Added a performance feature.
 Users can now select to only refresh their product feeds when products have been changed or new products have been added to WooCommerce.